jimorc/jimo/README.md

 ### Windows
 The following
 1. Install Visual Studio (latest version).
 Community edition is sufficient.
-Select and install:
+Select:
    * Desktop development with C++
+   * In the Installation details section, select C++ Modules for v<xxx> build tools as appropriate for whatever architecture you are building for.
+If in doubt, install both the x86/64 and arch64 components.
+   * Select either <i>Install while downloading</i> or <i>Download all, then install</i> as you deem appropriate, then click on the button.

 2. Install CMake from the [CMake Download Page](https://cmake.org/download/).

 3. Install Doxygen from the [Doxygen Download Page](https://doxygen.nl/download.html)